Jennifer Lopez Joins Virgin Voyages as Celebrity Investor and Advisor

 Virgin is calling the deal a "change-making partnership with undoubtedly one of the most powerful artists in the world."
 The idea is godmother-ish, but with a modern take.

-Adds Tom McAlpin, CEO of Virgin Voyages, in a prepared statement, "As an investor and advisor, she turns the godmother tradition on its head and makes it powerful and limitless."
+Adds Tom McAlpin, CEO of Virgin Voyages, in a prepared statement: "As an investor and adviser, she turns the godmother tradition on its head and makes it powerful and limitless."

 Although she's not tecnically a godmother, the Lopez announcement comes just a few days before Virgin's second cruise ship, Valiant Lady, debuts in the U.K. The line's first ship, Scarlet Lady, is based in Miami.
 The third ship, Resilient Lady, is slated to launch in summer 2022.